SuperOffice/SDK-Doc/Customer.Service.Support/ui/mainmenu.md

 ## Void clear()

 Empties the main menu.
-Useful if you want to build your own menu from scratch.
+Useful if you want to build your menu from scratch.

 ## Reference